blogindex/blogindex.xyz/DEVELOPMENT.md

 ### Docker

-To stand up the app in docker you can use the docker
+See [dev/docker/deploy](dev/docker/deploy) for a docker-compose file to deploy the app for testing

 ### Nix